sarretth/sarretth.github.io/index.md

   <font color="white">About me</font>
     </h1>
 <p align = "center">
-  My name is Nicholas Spudich and I have a keen interest in software engineering and all things video game related.
+  Hello and welcome to my webpage.
+My name is Nicholas Spudich and I have an interest in software engineering and a passion for video games.
 </p>
 ---
 <h1 align = "center">